heoj10272/heoj10272.github.io/_posts/study/aws/2023-03-15-[AWS]_SAP-C02_ExamTopics_11~20.md

 B. Create an AWS Site-to-Site VPN connection between the third-party SaaS application and the company VPC.
 Configure network ACLs to limit access across the VPN tunnels.

-C. Create a VPC peering connection between the third-party SaaS application and the company VPUpdate route tables by adding the needed routes for the peering connection.
+C. Create a VPC peering connection between the third-party SaaS application and the company VPC.
+Update route tables by adding the needed routes for the peering connection.

 D. Create an AWS PrivateLink endpoint service.
 Ask the third-party SaaS provider to create an interface VPC endpoint for this endpoint service.
 Grant permissions for the endpoint service to the specific account of the third-party SaaS provider.